Approval process overview

 One to one sessions can be arranged throughout the year by contacting the Catalogue Manager.

 Keep full records of all changes to a schools modules and programmes in the minutes of STSEC meetings.
-Following STSEC, a consolidated report of all module amendments and minor programme amendments that have been approved by STSEC (along with the STSEC minutes) will be submitted to the Quality Assurance team (QAT) faculty contact for reporting at the next FTSEC meeting.
+Following STSEC, a consolidated report of all module amendments and minor programme amendments that have been approved by STSEC (along with the STSEC minutes) will be submitted to your faculty portfolio manager for reporting at the next FTSEC meeting.